Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Evaluation of LMADT for a Cross-flow Turbine Array at High Blockage

 The unconfined power coefficient (${C_P}'$), thrust coefficient (${C_T}'$), and tip-speed ratio ($\lambda'$) are then calculated using \cref{eq:cpPrime,eq:ctPrime,eq:TSRPrime} with ${U_{\infty}}'$ in place of $u_b$.
-As shown in \cref{fig:lmadScalings_UPrime}, up to ${C_T}' \approx 1$, the ${C_P}'-\lambda'$ and ${C_T}'-\lambda'$ curves exhibit similar collapse across blockages to bluff-body scaling (maximum $\Delta {C_P}' \approx 0.018$; maximum $\Delta {C_T}' \approx 0.04$), with the values of ${C_P}'$ and ${C_T}'$ generally exceeding those of ${C_P}^b$ and ${C_T}^b$ at comparable re-scaled tip-speed.
-However, for LMADT in unconfined flow, the thrust coefficient cannot exceed unity as this requires reversed flow in the turbine wake.
-Thus, above the $\lambda'$ corresponding to ${C_T}' \approx 1$, only non-physical solutions exist, and the unconfined efficiency and thrust coefficient curves no longer collapse.
-Given this constraint on ${C_T}'$, a key advantage of Maskell-inspired bluff-body scaling over a conventional Glauert-derived scaling is the ability to describe the performance of high-blockage turbines over a wider range of confined $C_{T}$---and thus a wider range of $\beta$ and $\lambda$---since this scaling does not rely on the relationship between $C_T$ and $u_w$ in unconfined flow.
+As shown in \cref{fig:lmadScalings_UPrime}, up to ${C_T}' \approx 1$, the ${C_P}'-\lambda'$ and ${C_T}'-\lambda'$ curves exhibit similar collapse across blockages to the bluff-body correction (maximum $\Delta {C_P}' \approx 0.018$; maximum $\Delta {C_T}' \approx 0.04$), with the values of ${C_P}'$ and ${C_T}'$ generally exceeding those of ${C_P}^b$ and ${C_T}^b$ at comparable re-scaled tip-speed.
+However, for LMADT in unconfined flow, the thrust coefficient cannot exceed unity as this requires reversed flow in the turbine wake, which violates conservation of mass in the streamtube of flow through the turbine.
+Thus, beyond $\lambda'$ corresponding to ${C_T}' \approx 1$, ${C_T}'$ decreases non-physically and the unconfined efficiency and thrust coefficient curves no longer collapse.
+The inability of LMADT to model turbines in unconfined flow with high thrust coefficients is a well-documented limitation of this theory \citep{whelan_freesurface_2009, ross_experimental_2020, liew_unified_2024a} and indicates that a Glauert-derived blockage correction based on \citeauthor{houlsby_application_2008}'s model is not applicable over the full range of operating conditions in these experiments.
+Given this constraint, a key advantage of the Maskell-inspired bluff-body blockage correction over a conventional Glauert-derived correction is the ability to describe the performance of high-blockage turbines over a wider range of confined $C_{T}$---and thus a wider range of $\beta$ and $\lambda$---since this scaling does not rely on the relationship between $C_T$ and $u_w$ in unconfined flow.